FAccT 2026/

 Framing the landscape

-A local invited researcher sets up disclosure mandates, norms, and emerging evidence of harm.
+A local invited researcher introduces disclosure mandates, emerging norms, and evidence of harm.

 2. 45 min · step 02